 Sydney to Brisbane: Part One of Sydney to Cairns Road Trip

 There are some epic road trips in Australia.
 It’s basically a country begging to be explored!
 One of my favourite road trips has to be the drive from Sydney to Cairns.
+Passing through the Gold Coast and right up to of course, the legendary Cairns!
 Anyone who is thinking about traveling to Australia check out my suggested Itinerary for the Sydney to Cairns Road trip with cheap travel tips and stories.
 To see Part Two of this Itinerary click here.

 Time of Year

 Obviously because it’s Australia you can do this at any time of year.
 But because Cairns is so far north; summer = jellyfish and crocodile season.
 This makes a lot of the beaches as far south as Airlie Beach un-swimmable.
 Some places make up for it by having public lagoons in their popular areas.
 The best time to do this trip is in Winter dipping either side into Autumn and Spring (so around April until about September).
 In Winter you will still get perfect, hot weather, but without all the animals whose sole purpose in life is to kill you.

 Total Travel Time: 34hr 15min